-Mountaineering goal: do some of the more technical peaks in the North Cascades.
-Bigger glacier crossings, and 5th class alpine trad climbs.
+Mountaineering goal: navigate the most technical peaks in the North Cascades, e.g. bigger glacier crossings, and 5th class alpine trad climbs.

 Hiking the Enchantments with Terrence was amazing.
 My parents have climbed almost every peak in that range (Prussik is one of the most scenic!).
 Following in their footsteps is very fulfilling.

 Trip Report: Boston Peak and Mt.
 Sahale

 This trip report is intended to assist anyone attempting to summit Boston Peak in the North Cascades.
 Our route was 5th class, 16 miles, 6k ft elevation gain and took 13 hours to complete.
 Background info (including several fatalities on Boston) found on Summit Post.